The APP Scam Epidemic: Behavioral Intelligence as a Game-Changer

 Global data shows that purchase scams, investment scams, and advance payment scams each account for 18% of APP fraud cases, making them the top three types.
 They are followed by impersonation scams (15%) and invoice scams (11%).

-The worrying trend of APP fraud is exacerbated by another technological development: the rise of instant payments, where funds are received in 10 seconds or less, and payment confirmation is provided within a minute.
+The worrying trend of APP fraud is exacerbated by another technological development: the rise of instant payments.
+Real-time payments are great for consumers.
+But for scammers?
+They’re a dream.
+Transactions complete in seconds, leaving no time for second thoughts or reversals.

 This, of course, has huge benefits for consumers and businesses, and instant payments are often hailed as the future of transactions.
 According to a new study by Juniper Research, the instant payments market is projected to grow by 161%, rising from $22 trillion in 2024 to over $58 trillion globally by 2028.